salinelake/AIGLE/DomainMotion1D/README.md

 # AIGLE
 A minimal implementation of AIGLE.
-Only for reference.
-Will be updated to incorporate multivariate case.

 Send me email for any question.